Currently, Global Partnerships has a team based out of Seattle, WA, USA; Santa Barbara, CA, USA; Managua, Nicaragua; and Nairobi, Kenya.

 Peter joined GP's staff in September 2012, having previously served on its board.
 Prior to joining GP, Peter was the executive vice president of programs and regions at Grameen Foundation (GF) where he oversaw all microfinance and technology programs as well as the foundation's global strategies.
 He joined GF in 2001 when he founded the Grameen Technology Center and built it into a global leader in using information and communication technologies for alleviating poverty.
 Peter started his career at Microsoft Corporation in 1987, where he spent a decade in a variety of leadership roles focused on international work, product support and marketing.
 Peter has served on boards in Africa and the Middle East focused on village phone and microfinance activities, as well as local Seattle boards.
 He currently serves on the board of Grameen Foundation.
 Peter has a degree in mathematics and economics from the University of Uppsala Sweden.

-Mark oversees Global Partnerships' (GP) social investment funds, directing both the capitalization of GP investment funds and the lending of capital to GP's social investment partners.
+Mark oversees Global Partnerships' (GP) social investment funds, directing both the structuring and management of the funds and leading the team that sources and lends capital to GP's social investment partners.
 Prior to his work at Global Partnerships, he served as President of ShoreBank Pacific, the first commercial bank in the United States with a focus on environmentally sustainable community development.
-Mark has more than 25 years experience in banking and lending, including serving in executive roles at Homestead Capital, Bank of the Northwest, First Interstate Securities and First Interstate Bank of Texas.
-An active community member, Mark served as a member of the Board of Directors of BRAC Bank, a development bank known for its work with small business lending in Bangladesh, as a representative to the Board of BRAC Bank Afghanistan, and on the Board of Directors of XacBank, a microfinance bank in Mongolia.
-Mark is fluent in Spanish and has significant humanitarian volunteer and business experience in Latin America.
+Mark has more than 30 years’ experience in banking, lending, and investment management, including serving in executive roles at Homestead Capital, Bank of the Northwest, First Interstate Securities and First Interstate Bank of Texas.
+An active community member, Mark served as a member of the Board of Directors of BRAC Bank, a development bank known for its work with small business lending in Bangladesh, as a representative to the Board of BRAC Bank Afghanistan, on the Board of Directors of XacBank, a microfinance bank in Mongolia, and as a Board member of two commercial banks in the US.
+Mark is professionally fluent in Spanish and has significant humanitarian volunteer and business experience in Latin America.
 Mark received his Bachelor’s Degree with honors from Brigham Young University and his MBA, with concentration in finance, from Rice University.